Calvindd2f/Proactive-Issues/Template/readme.md

   # Outlook / Unsolicited Message Response .
 (Save as Outlook Template)
-      Hello, I am sorry policy does not allow us to respond to direct emails requesting IT support.
+      "Hello, I am sorry policy does not allow us to respond to direct emails requesting IT support.
       Please submit a ticket here and we'll get to this as soon as possible:
       [link to ticketing system]
       or
-      [ mailto:create@a.ticket ]
+      [ mailto:create@a.ticket ]"

+      "Please submit a ticket so that IT has proper documentation to track issues."

   # Alternative of above (informal) Unsolicited Message Response

     Sorry for the late response, I was away from my desk and didn't see your email until now.